IP Tunneling

 Section titled “Relay Mode (both nodes behind NAT)”Use when both edge nodes are behind NAT firewalls and cannot accept inbound connections.
 Traffic flows through a bilbycast-relay server deployed on a public cloud instance.

-- The relay pairs tunnel endpoints by tunnel ID and forwards data bidirectionally
+- The relay pairs tunnel endpoints by tunnel ID and forwards data bidirectionally.

 When to use: Most remote production scenarios where both venue and hub networks use NAT.